 Therapeutic Laser uses photons of light at certain frequencies and power to modulate cellular functions.
 The light from the laser stimulates photoreceptors inside the cells to produce more energy, to increase production of protein, collagen and DNA.
 Laser therapy to damaged spinal cords reduces degenerative changes in the neurons and helps induce healing.
 Myelin is an important protein that covers the nerves like insulation covers wires.
 Myelin production is increased by the application of therapeutic laser.
 Nerve associated healing cells (astrocytes and oligodendrocytes) are stimulated by laser application.

 Electrostimulation Therapy or Neuromuscular Electrical Stimulation (NMES) is the electrical stimulation of muscles or the nerves that feed muscles.
 The purpose is to make the muscle contract.
-This contraction of muscles is necessary when there is nerve damage to the brain, spinal cord or other nerves that feed the muscles and they cannot move on their own or in cases where there is trauma or surgery to the bone or joint or muscle that makes it too painful for the muscle to move without electrostimulation.
-With stem cell therapy the movement of the muscles sends neurological impulses to the spinal cord.
+This contraction of muscles is necessary when there is nerve damage to the brain, spinal cord or other nerves that feed the muscles and they cannot move on their own or in cases where there is trauma or surgery to the bone or joint or muscle that makes it too painful for the muscle to move without electrostimulation for dogs With stem cell therapy the movement of the muscles sends neurological impulses to the spinal cord.
 These impulses reach the damaged area and the stem cells within the damaged area are stimulated to repair nerve function.
 This repair comes in the form of chemical mediators released from the nerve endings.
 These chemical mediators are called cytokines.
 Cytokines stimulate local stem cells to adapt to the needs of the tissues resulting in healing.
 Pain control with transcutaneous electrical nerve stimulation (TENS) is different from NEMS in that the electrical stimulation is to the skin with TENS and to the muscles and nerves with NMES.

 Passive Range of Motion

 Passive Range of Motion (PROM) exercise external force such as your hands used to move a limb through its range of motion.
-The range of motion refers to the controlled movement of the limbs and joints in flexion, extension, adduction (moving the limb toward the body), and abduction (moving the limb away from the body) by you with no effort being exerted by the animal.
+The range of motion exercise for dogs refers to the controlled movement of the limbs and joints in flexion, extension, adduction (moving the limb toward the body), and abduction (moving the limb away from the body) by you with no effort being exerted by the animal.
 IVDD pets with neurologic disease need PROM to reduce muscle atrophy, and improve blood flow, more importantly are the neurologic signals that are sent from the paralyzed leg up to the spinal cord then to the area in the spinal cord where the compression or damage is.
 These damaged nerves will receive the movement signals generated by PROM causing them to secrete chemicals of healing, chemicals that attract and activate local stem cells to heal the spinal cord.

 PROM and other therapy modalities that improve muscle and nerve; spinal cord communication enhance the likeliness of a successful outcome for your pet.

 Acupuncture uses needles to induce changes in soft tissues.
-Acupuncture is believed to activate the built-in survival mechanisms that normalize the body and promote self-healing.
+Acupuncture for animals is believed to activate the built-in survival mechanisms that normalize the body and promote self-healing.
 Acupuncture points coincide with tissues that can elicit a strong neurohumoral response when irritated.
 These include nerves, neurovascular complexes, Golgi tendon apparatuses, and other sensitive tissues.

 - Release of physical and emotional stress through its effect on the limbic system in the brain